 A student may transfer up to 9-quarter units (that have been completed in the prior five years) from another accredited graduate program.
+The transfer of these units must be evaluated by faculty in the respective program and deemed appropriate for the program requirements.
 Students must have received a grade of B or higher in the course.
 Practicum / Placement units are not eligible for transfer.

-COUNSELING PSYCHOLOGY: TRANSER CREDIT EVALUATION
+COUNSELING PSYCHOLOGY: TRANSFER CREDIT EVALUATION